ryancheley/ryancheley.com/content/productivity/automating-the-file-creation.md

 Author: ryan
 Tags: automation, makefile
 Slug: automating-the-file-creation
-Series: Remove if Not Needed
+Series: Auto Deploying my Words
-Status: draft
+Status: published

-In my last post [Auto Generating the Commit Message](https://www.ryancheley.com/2022/01/28/auto-generating-the-commit-message/) I indicated that this post I would "throw it all together and to get a spot when I can run one make command that will do all of this for me".
+In my last post [Auto Generating the Commit Message](https://www.ryancheley.com/2022/01/28/auto-generating-the-commit-message/) I indicated that this post I would "throw it all together and to get a spot where I can run one make command that will do all of this for me".

 I decided to take a brief detour though as I realized I didn't have a good way to create a new post, i.e. the starting point wasn't automated!